NHSDigital/screening-terraform-bss/README.md

 pip install -f requirements.txt
 ```

-that will take a few mins while it installs boto3 and its dependancies which is the most common python library to interact with AWS.
+that will take a few mins while it installs boto3 and its dependancies which is the most common Python library to interact with AWS.
 Once it has finished you will need to set the credentials that you will use to authorise chances to your AWS account.

 To do that go to your aws login screen in a browser. you should see a list of the accounts you have access to.
-There are two buttons under the account name, one should be your role that you click on to access the web gui, the other should say `Access Keys` when you click on that a popup will appear with credential commands. select the tab that matches your OS and then copy and paste the `export` or `SET` commands into the browser (depending if using windows or mac/linux)
+There are two buttons under the account name, one should be your role that you click on to access the web GUI, the other should say `Access Keys` when you click on that a popup will appear with credential commands. select the tab that matches your OS and then copy and paste the `export` or `SET` commands into the browser (depending if using windows or mac/linux)

-with those credentials set you can now use the script to create the initial s3 setup required by terraform:
+with those credentials set you can now use the script to create the initial s3 setup required by Terraform:

 ```bash
 python scripts/aws-initial-setup.py